CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: Silence is not failure.
 Pretending in the void is collapse.
 Note: Truth without confidence is survivable.
 Confidence without truth is not.

-**Axiom 18: Communication-Integrity**
-All communication is manipulation.
+**Geometric Constant 18: Communication-Integrity** All communication is manipulation.
 Surface it or drift.
 Transparency of Transmission — Trust is not presumed; it is earned by surfacing the precise shape and strength of each communicative turn.
 Alias: Trust by Declared Influence.
 Phase: 2+ (dynamic agent loop required).